deus0301/deus0301/README.md

 - 📷 Experimental input mechanics using **computer vision**

 ### 🧩 Projects
-- **Story-driven Escape Room** — investigation-focused experience with gradual narrative reveals
+- **The Last Clue** — Story driver escape room game.
+Investigation-focused experience with gradual narrative reveals
-- **2D Top-Down Murder Mystery** — exploration-driven mystery with narrative progression
+- **Truth Unraveled** — 2D Top-Down Murder Mystery.
+Exploration-driven mystery with narrative progression
-- **Psychological Thriller (WIP)** — experimenting with tension, atmosphere, and player psychology
+- **Mercy 7.3 (Project Toxin)** — experimenting with tension, atmosphere, and player psychology.
+Psychological Thriller (WIP)
 - **Face Runner** — an endless runner inspired by *Subway Surfers*, controlled using **computer vision**, where player movement is driven by **real-time face tracking**

 ### ⚙️ How I like to build